Last updated on August 23rd, 2024 at 08:42 am

 If you’re a U.S. immigrant, you may know that you need a passport to visit loved ones back home or travel internationally, but you may not be sure how to apply for a passport due to your immigration status.

-At Remitly, we created this guide to share the correct procedure for how to apply for a new passport based on your immigration status.
+At Remitly, we created this guide for first-time applicants to share the correct procedure for applying for a new passport based on their immigration status.

 How to apply for a U.S. passport